johnbhall/johnbhall.github.com/_posts/2012-01-28-railsconf5k-recap.md

 <img src="/railsconf5k/railsconf5k.gif" style="width: 250px;">

 In the Spring of 2011 I organized RailsConf5k, an inaugural 5k race for the attendees of RailsConf.
-RailsConf is a four-day conference attended by over 1,500 web developers, and 139 of them participated in the race.
+RailsConf is a four-day conference attended by over 1,500 Ruby on Rails web developers, and 139 of them participated in the race.
 I couldn't have been more proud of how the event turned out, and I hope this recap will be helpful for anyone planning a 5k of their own.

 <img src="/railsconf5k/map.png" style="float: right; margin: 1.5em 0 1em 1.5em">